mariozenuni/betting-site/README.md

 php artisan schedule:run to run it --> to quickly see the result you need to run it every minutes (both the comands are ready to be tested)

+After you will see a add a reult button